📞 +255 742 119 753 ✉️ tours@resilienceexpedition.com

 Extremities Warm hat (wool/fleece), sun hat, balaclava, liner gloves, summit mitts Essential

-Trekking poles 2× adjustable trekking poles (rentals available from Resilience Expedition) Strongly rec.
+Trekking poles 2× adjustable trekking poles (rentals available from Resilience Expeditions) Strongly rec.

 Daypack 20–30L daypack (porters carry main bag) Essential